VirtusLab/ide-probe/README.md

 ## Screenshots

-Screenshots are saved under the path taken from `IDEPROBE_SCREENSHOTS_DIR` environment variable for which the default value is `/tmp/ide-probe/screenshots`.
+The default folder for saving photos is `/tmp/ide-probe/screenshots`.
 Inside this directory screenshots are organised into `test-suite/test-case` subfolders if these values are detectable by the plugin.
-Otherwise, the photos are saved directly into `IDEPROBE_SCREENSHOTS_DIR`.
+Otherwise, the photos are saved directly into `/tmp/ide-probe/screenshots`.
-The only way to override `IDEPROBE_SCREENSHOTS_DIR` is by configuring `probe.screenshot.path` in the fixture, either through the `.conf` file or in code.
+The only way to override this default directory is by configuring `probe.screenshot.path` in the fixture, either through the `.conf` file or in code.
 Overriding with `.conf` file looks like:
 ```
 probe {